pbnjay/biodata/README.md

 If you need more data than what is currently provided, you should learn more about the data source itself and modify any code found here to do what you need!

+# Quick Start
+Make sure you have [Go installed](https://golang.org/dl/) along with GNU Make, then clone this repo, cd to it and run `make`.
+This will download and process all the data files and produce partitioned data as described below.
+If you would like to play with the code and other scripts you should clone this into the appropriate GOPATH.

 # Data Model
 Data processing currently uses a "partitioned graph" conceptual model focused on "nodes" within "partitions", and "edges" between nodes.
 This is reasonably